Tips to Lower Cholesterol

 Plant sterols, or phytosterols, are tasteless, odorless substances found in fruits, vegetables, legumes, nuts, seeds, and other plant sources.

-When they're incorporated into fat-containing foods such as margarine spreads (i.e. Benecol, Take Control) or yogurt, our bodies can utilize them to lower levels of LDL ("bad") cholesterol.
+When incorporated into fat-containing foods like margarine spreads (i.e., Benecol, Take Control) or yogurt, our bodies can utilize them to lower levels of LDL cholesterol.
 They even work in conjunction with prescription statin drugs.

 Get Plenty of Exercise

-Studies show that exercising up to three times a week for 30 minutes can reduce LDL cholesterol, elevate HDL ("good") cholesterol, and lower your risk of serious heart complications.
+A plan for how to lower cholesterol should include exercise.
+Studies show that exercising up to three times a week for 30 minutes can reduce LDL cholesterol, elevate HDL cholesterol, and lower your risk of serious heart complications.

-Walking is one of the best ways to get physical activity since it's low-impact and requires little equipment.
+Walking is one of the best ways to get physical activity because it's low-impact and requires little equipment.
 Here's how to sneak in extra steps:

 Get Active Without Sweating